hackforla/tdm-calculator/README.md

 # How to contribute

-Explain the different ways people can contribute.
-For example:

-- Join the team {on Slack/at our weekly hack night/etc}.
+- Join the team on the Hack For LA Slack channel (#tdm-calculator), or at our weekly hack night on Tuesdays in [Hack For LA](https://www.hackforla.org/)!

-- To help with user research, {do ABC}.
+- To help with user research, find other cities' TDM calculators.
+For example, check out [SF's TDM Tool](http://www.sftdmtool.org/)
-- To provide design support, {do XYZ}.

 - To contribute to the code, see [Contributing.md](./Contributing.md)

-Remember to provide direct links to each channel.

 ### Working with issues
 - Explain how to submit a bug.
 - Explain how to submit a feature request.
 - Explain how to contribute to an existing issue.